bertrandchenal/tanker/README.md

         create_tables()

-Tanker automatically add an `id` column on each table, to allow to define foreign keys. for example, in the yaml definition, `country: m2o country.id` will generate the following column definition:
+Tanker automatically add an `id` column on each table, to allow to define foreign keys.
+For example, in the yaml definition, `country: m2o country.id` means that a many-to-one relation will be created between the tables team and country.
+When the team table will be created this will generate the following column definition:

     "country" INTEGER REFERENCES "country" (id) ON DELETE CASCADE